Qloapps/qloapps-docs/docs/webservice/qloapps-webservice-lib.md

 ---

-**NOTE** : Every resource has validation rules i.e. required fields, field types and formats etc..) of its own.
+**NOTE** : Every resource has validation rules i.e. required fields, field types and formats etc.) of its own.
 You have to follow these conditions while filling data in the schema otherwise the webservice will not add the resource.

-Use synopsis schema to know the validation rules of a resource. ex. http://example.com/api/customers?schema=synopsis
+Use synopsis schema to know the validation rules of a resource.
+For example, http://example.com/api/customers?schema=synopsis

 ---